Buckmeister/zsh-vi-mode-cursor/README.md

 # zsh-vi-mode-cursor
-Change cursor according to vim-mode in zsh
+Change cursor according to vi-mode in zsh